davidmartisangu/ReactJs/bebidas-react-typescript/README.md

 # Recipe Project in React

 This is a project developed in **React** with **TypeScript**, using **Zustand** for global state management.
 It allows searching for drink recipes, adding them to favorites, and storing them in localStorage.
+Additionally, a machine learning feature has been integrated to enhance the recipe search by suggesting more relevant results based on the ingredients provided.

 ## 🚀 Live Demo

-You can see the project in action here: [Shiny Sunshine](https://shiny-sunshine-028e74.netlify.app/)
+You can see the project in action here: [Shiny Sunshine](https://https://warm-cobbler-b36f38.netlify.app//)

 ## 📂 Repository